Infant Mortality Prevention

-In this keynote, Shafia examines the negative impact on society, differentiates between social and physiological determinants; and shares strategies for working with public health professionals in prevention, medicine for a cure and community for a call to action to end infant mortality.
+In this keynote, Shafia examines the negative impact on society, differentiates between social and physiological determinants, and shares strategies for working with public health professionals in the prevention, medicine for a cure, and community for a call to action to end infant mortality.
 Using peer reviews and documented models, a diagram is created to improve birth outcomes, at the advocacy and policy level.

 Shafia Monroe’s Presentation

 - Brings infant mortality to the forefront as a public health crisis

 - Examines the four key periods in the lives of women and their children

 - Demonstrates proven interventions vital during each key period

 - Helps participants understand policy within the health care system that may impact program implementation

 - Shows the role of midwives and doulas in reducing infant and maternal mortality